 Every year, about 1,200 babies are born in the UK with a cleft palate or cleft lip.
 Often, parents will have received a cleft lip ultrasound diagnosis during check-ups, but a cleft palate isn’t so easy to diagnose in utero.
 Although this can be worrying and distressing news for parents, it’s reassuring to know that cleft palate treatment is widely practised and very successful.

-Here, we’ll walk you through some of the common questions people have about these conditions.
+Here, we’ll walk you through some of the common questions people have about these conditions and dentistry for babies.
 We’ll explain the difference between a cleft lip and palate, what causes each condition, and what cleft lip and cleft palate surgery involves.
 You can also read about the implications for your baby or child’s teeth, and how to address possible complications that may occur after surgery to repair an oral cleft.

 Table of contents